 If you’re contemplating a divorce, friendly or not, don’t hesitate to consult with an attorney to know your rights and develop a strategy for finalizing the divorce.

-Jamie Paine is a Senior Attorney at Griffiths Law.
+Jamie Paine is a Shareholder at Griffiths Law.
 She is an experienced attorney that focuses her practice on family law.
 With Jamie’s years of experience as an attorney, she has successfully negotiated and settled numerous domestic relations cases with favorable results for her clients.
 Jamie’s keen negotiation skills help to alleviate clients’ stress during this stressful process.